dataiads/nuxt-module/docs/components/search.md

 ## Search

-The Search component allows you to implement a search bar with search suggestions that will redirect the user to the mirrored site's search page with the searched value in the URL.
+This component allows you to implement a search bar with suggestions that will redirect the user to the mirrored site's search page with the typed value in the URL.

+> NOTE: The suggested products are looked up by title.

 ## Example
 ``` vue